 The Compelling Story Technique

 How do you know if your story is connecting with the interviewer?
 By eye contact.
 This is where the interviewer will show their interest.
 If you are not connecting with your story, decrease the amount of detail and drive home your point quickly.
 Depending on the personality type of the interviewer, you may need to adjust the length of the story, yet compelling stories work with all personality types.
 With the extreme driver or analytical personality types, you will need to keep the details to a minimum, while quickly making your point.
-Usually two or three shorter stories are better than one long story.
+Usually two or three shorter stories will serve you better than one long story.
 At the other extreme, for feeling personality types, you will perform better with a longer story and more details.
 How do you detect the difference in personality types?
 By continuously striving to stay personally connected with the interviewer.
-If this connection appears to be lost or fading during the telling of a compelling story, shorten the story and come to your point quickly.
+If this connection appears to be lost or fading during the telling of your compelling story, shorten the story and come to your point quickly.
 On the other hand, if you have a captive audience who is hanging on your every word, provide all the necessary details.

 The key to using compelling stories is that stories are remembered.
 Stories are what make you human.
 Stories are what put a face on you in the mind of the interviewer.
 And stories are what they will come back to when you are being sold to others internally.
 When that time comes, you have given your interviewer ammo for helping others to see why you should go on to the next step in the hiring process.
 Or be offered the job.